horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 This project is about designing efficient 3-d point cloud Deep Neural Networks with pure algorithm (software-level) optimizations.
 Our techniques:
 1. reduce redundant computation to achieve workload efficiency;
 2. expose parallelism that can be easily captured by the underlying hardware.
+Such efficiency is achieved by a technique named *Delayed Aggregation*.
+- [ ] to-do: illustration

+Specifically, for a comprehensive evaluation, we have three versions of networks:
+1. **Original**: the original implementation of the networks (baseline).
+2. **Limited Delayed-Aggregation**: the one with limited delayed aggregation optimization, which is used in GNNs' implementations.
+3. **Fully Delayed-Aggregation**: the one with full delayed aggregation optimization, our proposed technique.

 ------------------